wineasio/wineasio-old-docs/README.md

 $ wine64 ~/.wine/drive_c/Program\ Files/Image-Line/FL\ Studio\ 20/FL64.exe 2>&1 | tee /dev/null
 ```

-(The somewhat bizarre 'tee' is necessary to prevent Wine from blocking indefinitely on start-up.
+(The somewhat bizarre `tee` is necessary to prevent Wine from blocking indefinitely on start-up.
 If anyone knows why this is the case, kindly let me know.)

 ### Within FL Studio

-* On the main menu, click `Options | Audio settings...' and set `Device` to `WineASIO`.
+* On the main menu, click `Options | Audio settings...` and set `Device` to `WineASIO`.
 * Observe the JACK graph in qjackctl.
 Eight (8) inputs and eight (8) outputs will be created and connected.

 Play the demo song, then dig in! :)